dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 3.6.5 =
+= 3.6.6 =
-* Fix: Share count not collected with async caching method
+* Tweak: Added an extra check for HTTP_HOST to make it more compliant with cron jobs and/or API workers